-2017-2018 EARLY CHILDHOOD EDUCATION
+EARLY CHILDHOOD EDUCATION

-ASSOCIATE DEGREE IN APPLIED SCIENCE EARLY CARE AND EDUCATION \66-67 SEMESTER HOURS
+ASSOCIATE DEGREE IN APPLIED SCIENCE EARLY CARE AND EDUCATION \67-68 SEMESTER HOURS

 The Early Care and Education program is designed for students who wish to pursue a career in Early Childhood Education.
 The Associate Degree is organized with standards from the National Association for the Education of Young Children (NAEYC).
-This program is offered in three separate concentrations: occupational, arts/science, and business.
+This program is offered in two separate concentrations: Arts/Sciences and Business.

-The Occupational Concentration is designed for those students planning to teach in an early childhood development center, a Headstart program, or to work as a teacher's aide in public schools.
-The Arts/Science Concentration is designed for those students who plan to transfer to a four-year institution and pursue a baccalaureate degree, while the Business Concentration is designed for those students who plan to start their own child development center as a business.
+The Arts/Science Concentration is designed for those students who plan to transfer to a four-year institution and pursue a baccalaureate degree, while the Business Concentration is designed for those students who plan to pursue an occupation in early childhood or start their own child development center as a business.
 Obtaining the degree will increase the early childhood teacher's skills and knowledge about caring for infants and preschoolers.
 The degree also will give professionals an edge in their jobs and will help make them leaders in the field.

-program offers students This а basic understanding of the needs of young children and the training to implement quality preschool programming.
-Students also learn growth and development principles, teaching methods, safety and first aid, discipline techniques, developmentally-appropriate curriculum methods, exceptionality and early intervention techniques for promoting effective family/program partnerships, and principles of ethics and leadership in early care and education.
+program offers students understanding of the needs of young children and the training to implement quality preschool programming.
+Students also learn growth and development principles, teaching methods, safety aid. discipline and first techniques, developmentally-appropriate curriculum methods, exceptionality and early intervention techniques for promoting family/program partnerships, and principles of ethics and leadership in early care and education.
 Career-ladder title of graduates for HeadStart and DSS purposes is Early Childhood Lead Teacher.

+The associate degree does not lead to teacher certification.

+ENG 101\\, ENG 102 \\ or ENG 165, Humanities/Fine Arts (Choose one): MUS 105, ART 101, HSS 101

+PSY 201 \\

+Choose one: MAT 101, MAT 110\\

+COURSE REQUIREMENTS 43 HOURS

+CPT 101 or CPT 170, ECD 101, ECD 102,

+ECD 105, ECD 107, ECD 108, ECD 131,

+ECD 132, ECD 133, ECD 135, ECD 203,

+ECD 201, ECD 237, ECD 243, IDS 112

+SECONDARY SPECIALTY

-CORE CURRICULUM 15 HOURS Communications: ENG 101\\, ENG 102 \\ or ENG 165, Humanities/Fine Arts (Choose one): MUS 105, ART 101, HSS 101 Social/Behavioral Sciences: PSY 201 \\ Natural Sciences/Math: Choose one: MAT 101, MAT 110\\ COURSE REQUIREMENTS 42 HOURS CPT 101 or CPT 170, ECD 101, ECD 102, ECD 105, ECD 107, ECD 108, ECD 131, ECD 132, ECD 133, ECD 135, ECD 203, ECD 201, ECD 237, ECD 243 SECONDARY SPECIALTY ELECTIVES 9-10 HOURS ACC 101, BIO 101 or 110\\, CHM 110\\, COL 103, LEG 121, MGT 101, MGT 150, SOC 101\\, SPC 205, PSY 201
+ELECTIVES 9-10 HOURS

+ACC 101, BIO 101\\ or BIO 117, CHM 110\\, COL 103, LEG 121, MGT 101, MGT 150, SOC 101\\, SPC 205, PSY 201

-TOTAL COURSE OF STUDY 66-67 HOURS
+TOTAL COURSE OF STUDY 67-68 HOURS